History of Western Sahara: Spanish Sahara

 Engraving depicting the Sociedad Española de Africanistas exploratory works in the Río de Oro Peninsula led by Emilio Bonelli (published in January 1885 in La Ilustración Española y Americana).

 In 1884, Spain claimed a protectorate over the coast from Cape Bojador to Cap Blanc.
 Later, the Spanish extended their area of control.
 In 1958 Spain joined the previously separate districts of Saguia el-Hamra (in the north) and Río de Oro (in the south) to form the province of Spanish Sahara.

-Raids and rebellions by the Sahrawi population kept the Spanish forces out of much of the territory for a long time.
+Raids and rebellions by the Sahrawi population long kept the Spanish forces out of much of the territory.
 Ma al-Aynayn started an uprising against the French in the 1910s, at a time when France had expanded its influence and control in North-West Africa.
-French forces finally beat him when he tried to conquer Marrakesh, but his sons and followers figured prominently in several rebellions which followed.
+French forces finally defeated him when he tried to conquer Marrakesh, but his sons and followers figured prominently in several rebellions which followed.
 Not until the second destruction of Smara in 1934, by joint Spanish and French forces, did the territory finally become subdued.
 Another uprising in 1956–1958, initiated by the Moroccan Army of Liberation, led to heavy fighting, but eventually the Spanish forces regained control - again with French aid.
 However, unrest simmered, and in 1967 the Harakat Tahrir arose to challenge Spanish rule peacefully.
 After the events of the Zemla Intifada in 1970, when Spanish police destroyed the organization and "disappeared" its founder, Muhammad Bassiri, anti-Spanish feeling or Sahrawi nationalism again took a militant turn.